-Non-arts businesses and organizations are important pieces of a cultural district, says Ken May, SC Arts Commission executive director.
-“A successful cultural district attracts creative enterprises, such as galleries and theatres, whose patrons want to dine out and shop, so nearby retail and other businesses benefit from that increased economic activity.”
+“Those non-arts businesses are important pieces of a cultural district, says Ken May, SC Arts Commission executive director.
+“A successful cultural district attracts creative enterprises, such as galleries and theaters, whose patrons want to dine out and shop, so nearby retail and other businesses benefit from that increased economic activity.”